SciTools/iris/docs/iris/src/techpapers/change_management.rst

 "X.0" is released following the last previous "(X-1).Y.Z".

-*Minor* releases, by contrast, consist of bugfixes, new features, and deprecations :  Any valid exisiting code should be unaffected by these, so it will still run with the same results.
+*Minor* releases, by contrast, consist of bugfixes, new features, and deprecations :  Any valid existing code should be unaffected by these, so it will still run with the same results.

 At a major release, only **deprecated** behaviours and APIs can be changed or